muratk3n/thirdwave/en/tweets/2020/week8.md

 ---

-GTH did some work on black holes, and information.
-And rrrright away some String Theory jerkoff comes over trying to extend it towards that direction too.
-"ST also saz that!"..
-Of course it does...
-ST also explains addition, multiplication, the seasons, the sunshine, haven't you heard?
-You can pull it towards any direction.
-The thing is like silly putty.
-Its followers are cult-like, have this weird spark in their eye...
-Kind of like those Tesla fan bois..
-You see one coming over, u need to get the f--k outa there.

-*2020-2-17 10:58:21*

----

-Gerard t Hooft (Nobel Prize winner) is in the same wavelength as Smolin, QM needs to be derived.
-Also says whatever gives rise to it is probably sitting at Plank scale... that's where the "code" resides.

-*2020-2-17 10:57:37*

----

-Yeah u cld go the other direction, start from QM, using entaglement, like Mark Van Raamsdonk, and through wormhole similarity, construct spacetime based on some ideas from Hawk, t Hooft.
-But then isn't entanglement assumed as given?

-*2020-2-17 10:57:34*

----

 Once saw a Rage Against the Machine cover band at Berlin's Kilkenny bar.
 For the song *Wake Up* ppl were screaming mo...f.kaaaaa!!  so hard they probably heard us from Alexandarplatz.